Pratheesha97/api-mock-server/README.md

-# API Mock Server
+# SOAP/REST API Mock Server

-This is a versatile tool for simulating API endpoints by returning example responses linked to each request.
+This versatile tool allows you to simulate REST API endpoints by providing example responses linked to each request.
+It also offers support for SOAP, enabling you to simulate SOAP-based API endpoints and generate example SOAP responses for your SOAP clients.

 ## Getting Started

-Follow these steps to get started with the API Mock Server:
+Follow these steps to get started with the SOAP/REST API Mock Server:

 ### Prerequisites